Let’s say you’ve just invested in a new set of clubs and hope to break 80 for the first time.

 The stiffness or flex of the shaft is a much-neglected aspect of your golfing equipment as most golfers are more interested in the brand, or technical features, or looks of their clubs.
 What most golfers fail to appreciate is the effect that ‘swing speed’ has on selecting the correct amount of flex of the shaft.

 There are a few telltale signs that might give you an indication that your club shafts are too stiff.
-The shaft may be too stiff if you have a good swing, but your distance is lacking it may be the shaft is too stiff.
-It may also be that you tend to either slice the ball or fade towards the rough on the right of the fairway, for the same reason.
+The shaft may be too stiff if you have a good swing, but your distance is lacking.
+It may also be that you tend to either slice the ball or fade towards the rough on the right of the fairway for the same reason.
 Will a stiffer shaft help my slice?

-If the shaft is too stiff and your swing is around 90 mph the club head will not be square on at impact resulting in loss of loft and control.
-The feel is another indicator, if the club feels dead like a steel rod chances are the shaft is too stiff.
+If the shaft is too stiff and your swing is around 90 mph, the club head will not be square on at impact resulting in loss of loft and control.
+The feel is another indicator.
+If the club feels dead like a steel rod, chances are the shaft is too stiff.
 You want to feel the weight of the club head loading the shaft.

-The opposite is equally a problem, if your club shaft is too flexible the trajectory will be higher also costing distance and a draw or hook shot may result.
+The opposite is equally a problem.
+If your club shaft is too flexible, the trajectory will be higher also, costing distance, and a draw or hook shot may result.
 In this case, the club head is unloading too soon causing the club face to close slightly at impact.

-If your drives are 200 yards or less you should be looking at Senior or Ladies flex on your shafts.
-If on the other hand you consistently hit 250 to 275 yards you would want to go Stiff or Extra Stiff.
+If your drives are 200 yards or less, you should be looking at Senior or Ladies flex on your shafts.
+If, on the other hand, you consistently hit 250 to 275 yards, you would want to go Stiff or Extra Stiff.
 Another easy test is to see what club you need to hit 150 yards.

 - They are lighter than steel shafts.